BTNeandertha1/BTDiablo/README.md

 - Grief [Eth Tir Lo Mal Ral]
    - Removed + Damage
    - Removed Venom
-   - Added 300-350 Maximum Damage
+   - **Added 300-350 Minimum Damage and Maximum Damage
-   - Added 250-300 Minimum Damage

 ## Runes
-- **Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- Runes now have Stack mode and drop stacked from the world! (other than hard coded drops)
 - Ist and higher Runes now all have 3% Experience Gained
 - Cham Rune
    - Changed Armor and Helmet to 34% Reduced Curse Duration (was Cannot Be Frozen)